DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

                 - Can be used by CSPs, cloud consumers, auditors or consultants
                 - It is designed to demonstrate compliance to a desired level of assurance.
     - Hybrid:
+    - As Security Organizational Controls (SOC) engagement reports increase in level, their public disclosure is more likely.
+Additionally, SOC 1 and SOC 2 audit reports function similarly.
+The greater the involvement of people, the higher the level.
+SOC 1 reports are based on documentation review.
+SOC 2 reports are based on a more thorough review of security practices and physical evaluation.
+All three SOC engagement reports stress the Confidentiality, Integrity, Availability (CIA) triad.
+As we get closer to SOC 3, each aspect of the CIA triad also changes.
+The levels usually begin at level one with low availability and confidentiality and end at level three with availability to the public and no confidentiality.

 - [6.6](#6.6) Software testing: Security Assessment and Testing (OSG-9 Chpt 15)
     - ❄️**Code Review**: Code review is the foundation of software assessment programs.
 During a code review, also known as a peer review, developers other than the one who wrote the code review it for defects.
 Static program reviews are typically performed by an automated tool.
 Program understanding, program comprehension, pair programming, software inspections, and software walk-throughs are all human-centric methods for reviewing code.